molehair/molehair.github.io/README.md

     ./hugo server -D -p 50000

-To publish, just then the Github Actions will do the rest.
+To publish on the github pages, just publish the source code then the Github Actions will do the rest.